The Downplay of a Key Condition

 - Rescuer → Coach: Asks questions (“How do you plan to handle this?”) rather than providing answers.
 Supports capability, not dependency.

-- Persecutor → Challenger: Provides honest reality-checking (boundaries) rather than blame.
+- Persecutor → Challenger: Provides honest reality-checking and boundaries rather than blame.

 - The Pause: When asked for help, wait 5 minutes before responding.
 This breaks the compulsion to fix.